List of Gladiators UK events: Skytrak

 Two contenders and two Gladiators were suspended 40 ft in the air on the Skytrak course – an upside down Scalextric-style figure of eight.
 Contenders had a 10 yd head start over the Gladiators.
 Each contender had a trailing detonator button behind them, and was caught if the Gladiator pressed this button.
-Should this happen, a small shower of sparks was released from the contender's vest.
+Should this happen, a small pyrotechnic explosion was released from the contender's backpack.
 Contenders scored 10 points for finishing first and 5 points for finishing second, but no points if caught by the Gladiator.